Scientists’ caution over use of new antiviral pill in immunosuppressed

 Immunocompromised people taking the pill should be given other therapies at the same time “to avoid the generation of resistance”, warned Emma Thomson, a clinical professor of infectious diseases at the University of Glasgow.

 Molnupiravir works by interfering with the replication of the Covid virus once it’s gained entry to our cells.
-The drug introduces mutations to the Sars-CoV-2 genome, leading to a build-up of copy errors that weakens the virus and prevents it from further replicating, allowing the body to clear it.
+The drug introduces mutations to the Sars-CoV-2 genome, leading to a build-up of copy errors that weaken the virus and prevent it from further replicating, allowing the body to clear it.

 But some experts have warned that, during this period of mutation accumulation, a “fitter” version of the virus may arise which is able to continue replicating in the body before being transmitted on to others.
 It’s thought this risk is only likely in immunosuppressed recipients of the pill, given their difficulty in fighting infections.

-“The patient group that one would be most concerned about are immunosuppressed individuals, as viral clearance needs not only restrained viral replication but also an intact functioning immune system to clear the virus infected cells,” said Penny Ward, a visiting professor in pharmaceutical medicine at King’s College London.
+“The patient group that one would be most concerned about are immunosuppressed individuals, as viral clearance needs not only restrained viral replication but also an intact functioning immune system to clear the virus-infected cells,” said Penny Ward, a visiting professor in pharmaceutical medicine at King’s College London.

 “We have seen before that transmissible viruses resistant to antiviral treatments arise more frequently in this population than in people with intact immune systems.”